node-red/node-red.github.io/docs/getting-started/second-flow.md

   - Wire a Switch node to the output of the CSV node.
   - Configure the property to be `msg.payload.mag`
   - Configure the test to be `>=` and the value to be `7`
+  - Click Done to close

 #### 8. Add a Change node

   - Wire a Change node to the output of the Switch node.
   - Configure the node to `Set`, `msg.payload` to be `PANIC!`.
+  - Click Done to close

 #### 9. Add a Debug node

-Wire a Debug node to the output of the Change node
+Wire a new Debug node to the output of the Change node

 #### 10. Deploy